"The boundaries which divide Life from Death are at best shadowy and vague. Who shall say where the one ends, and the other begins?"

 She smiled a little.
 "And it was very sweet of you."

 "I was terribly bored in there.
-And when I saw you I thought you were quite handsome, and I thought, 'This is the kind of man I wish I'd met before I died.'
-And then you touched my cheek so gently, and it was the most romantic thing that's ever happened to me."
+And then you came to me and you were so very handsome.
+I thought, 'This is the kind of man I wish I'd met before I died.'
+You touched my cheek so gently..."
+She sighed.
+"It was the most romantic thing that's ever happened to me."

 "It was?
 I mean, it was."